Know Before You Go:

 Peru Travel Tips

 “But, what’s it really like?”
 As invigorating, exciting and intoxicating as it is to explore an unknown land, it can be inconvenient and even a little intimidating to go in completely blind.
 That’s where we come in.
 In this ongoing series, we pose some essential questions and arm you with the answers of our regional experts to help you get in deep and up close—without frying your cell phone or bringing the wrong currency!
-In this edition, Trip Designer Tyler Dillon sheds some light on Peru, the ancient land of the Inca.
+In this edition, Trip Designer Veronika Macas sheds some light on Peru, the ancient land of the Inca.

 Peru Travel Tips